9.3 Exchanges between young people and policy-makers on global issues

 Consultation processes between the ministries are regulated in the Joint Rules of Procedure of the Federal Ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO).
 The ministries are free to choose their own approaches on how to address e.g. young people.
 Youth conferences help to support the dialogue with policy-makers:

-- Federal youth conference (Bundesjugendkonferenz) 2020 The federal youth conference (11 to 13 September 2020) brings together committed young people from across the country to discuss current youth policy issues.
+- Federal youth conference (Bundesjugendkonferenz) The federal youth conference brings together committed young people from across the country to discuss current youth policy issues.
+It is part of the Federal Government's youth strategy and national as well as international topics are discussed.

-- Youth Politics Day 2019 (Jugendpolitiktage 2019) of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) took place in Berlin from 10 to 12 May 2019.
-At this event young people met with politicians and representatives of society to discuss political issues and voice their concerns.
-The next event is scheduled for 6 to 9 May 2021 in Berlin.
+- Youth Politics Day (Jugendpolitiktage) of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ).
+At this event young people meet with politicians and representatives of society to discuss political issues and voice their concerns.
+Global issues are discussed at this event, see also the digital exhibition of the 2021 award winners.

 - The 2017 youth biodiversity congress (Jugendkongress Biodiversität) (June 2017) of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit, BMUB), the Federal Agency for Nature Conservation (Bundesamt für Naturschutz, BfN) and the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt) in Osnabrück.
 180 young people aged from 16 to 27 joined the debate and implementation of the national biodiversity strategy (Nationale Strategie zur biologischen Vielfalt) by talking about biodiversity and sustainability issues.
 They talked to experts, trainers and policymakers (Dr Barbara Hendricks from the Federal Environment Ministry and President of BfN, Prof. Beate Jessel).